Back Pain & Sciatica Relief

 What’s the difference between general back pain and sciatica?

 “Back pain” is a term that can be caused by an array of different conditions.
 For example, you may experience back pain due to poor posture, a motor vehicle accident, or a lifting injury.
 The treatment plan that your Bethesda physical therapist sets up for you, will depend on how you developed the back pain, in addition to its exact location and your past medical history.

-Back pain can be described as acute, meaning it is short-term, or chronic, meaning it is long-term (typically lasting for three months or longer.)
+Back pain can be described as acute, meaning it is short-term, or chronic, meaning it is long-term.
 The pain you experience can be rooted in your back muscles or the bones in your spine.

 Sciatica is a specific type of back pain that is reported as being highly uncomfortable.
 However, it is also fortunately very simple to diagnose.
 People with sciatica experience pain along their sciatic nerve, which is the largest nerve in your body.

 The sciatic nerve begins at your lower back and then splits at the base of your spine to extend further down to your buttocks, legs, and finally to the bottom of each foot.
 The sciatic nerve can become “pinched,” which causes a “shooting,” “stinging,” or “burning” sensation in your lower back, buttocks, legs, or feet.

 General back pain typically develops as the result of an injury.
 This can be due to repetitive straining motions, such as leaning down multiple times throughout the day to pick up a toddler, or a more serious, sudden trauma, such as a motor vehicle accident.
 Underlying conditions, such as herniated discs, can also cause immense pain and can lead to sciatica.
 Degenerative disc disease is a common condition resulting in back pain, which can be caused by poor posture or obesity.
 Those with this condition typically report dull, aching pains in their lower back.